 8AM: Go market-to-market

 Forget what you know about inner-city farmers markets and go right to the belly of the beast in Barcaldine.
 The Tree of Knowledge markets are packed with everything from homemade candles to cowhide clutches, worthy of a place on fashion week.
-Seriously, just check out JF Hides.
 City fads have not escaped this part of the world, either – and clean eating treats can be purchased a couple of stalls down from succulent stand at this market too.
-For those chasing a CWA fix, homemade ANZAC biscuits and lemon butter were also a plenty, proving to this writer that Outback Queensland is still home to the best home-cooks in Australia.
+For those chasing a CWA fix, homemade ANZAC biscuits and lemon butter are a plenty, proving to this writer that Outback Queensland is still home to the best home-cooks in Australia.

 12NOON onwards: Back a winner at the Barcaldine Races

 Nobody puts on a race meet quite like Outback Queensland and the Tree of Knowledge Cup is no exception.
-Here, punters swap the roses and lush lawns of Flemington for the red clay pan track of the Outback.Not only does the environment provide a hard track for the horses to compete, but it also showers racegoers with a complimentary covering of red dirt at the conclusion of each race.
+Unlike other outback race meets, punters swap red clay for lush lawns in Barcaldine, the home of Outback Queensland’s only grass track – yep, no dust no worries right?
 Unlike other outback race meets, this is not one where you want to hold your fascinators and replace them with form guides.
 The Fashions On The Field appear to yield higher stakes than the races themselves if the crowd of onlookers is anything to go by.
 A word of warning if attending – bring your A-game and dress up for this day out at the track.

 5PM: Goat Races